 By this point, if the investor is interested, they will want to know about the team, so it’s worth spending a couple of minutes on the founders’ backgrounds, highlighting any special talents or experiences that make them well-suited to building the business.

-Team is critical.
-Everything else is sort of pointless with out the team to execute on it.
+The team is critical.
+Everything else is sort of pointless without the team to execute on it.
 Here is a guide so you know what an investible founding team looks like.

-I disagree with the Sequoia Capital pitch deck template format here though.
+I disagree with the Sequoia pitch deck format here though.
 If your team is amazing, you want to put it up front.
 It adds credibility to everything you say.